IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

 ![OpenShift catalog](../images/openshift_console.png)

 Once you login, you will be redirected to the browser catalog where there will be a number of sample applications available for you to chose to deploy.
 This mirrors the OpenShift template steps we saw in [section 1.2](./#12-creating-an-app-from-a-dockerhub-image).
-We can also create and switch between projects but note, you are limited to the provided sample applications available in the UI.
+We can also create and switch between projects but note, you are limited to the provided sample applications available in the console catalog.

 See this [reference](https://docs.openshift.com/enterprise/3.0/dev_guide/new_app.html) for a more comprehensive overview of how to use the `new-app` command to create OpenShift applications.